Cheryl Fergison

 Cheryl El Jamouni (born 27 August 1965), known professionally as Cheryl Fergison, is an English actress.
-She is known for portraying the role of Heather Trott in the BBC soap opera EastEnders, a role in which she starred in from 2007 until 2012.
+She is known for playing Heather Trott in the BBC soap opera EastEnders, a part she played from 2007 until 2012.

 Career

 After training at Rose Bruford College, Fergison started playing the role of Heather Trott on the BBC soap opera EastEnders on 26 June 2007.
 The character was conceived by the former executive producer, Diederick Santer.
 Prior to this, Fergison made a brief appearance on the series as a friend of Mo Harris (Laila Morse) in 2005.

 Fergison's stage credits include Measure for Measure, for the Royal Shakespeare Company and the 2006 season at The Scoop.

 Fergison is also known for playing Joanna Harding in the Linda Flint sketches of Little Britain, opposite David Walliams, and also played Judy in The IT Crowd.
 Other notable appearances include 'Allo 'Allo!, Little Miss Jocelyn, Bad Girls and Casualty, as well as playing Mrs. Lloyd in two episodes of Doctor Who, "The Empty Child" and "The Doctor Dances".
 Fergison also starred in a promotional video for the band Keane's single "Atlantic", which was included on their Under the Iron Sea DVD.

 In November 2007, Fergison participated in the Children in Need charity appeal with her EastEnders co-stars which was broadcast on BBC One.
 On 26 June 2008, she appeared on and won an EastEnders special of quiz show The Weakest Link.

 Since appearing on EastEnders, Fergison has made a variety of television appearances on shows such as GMTV, The Paul O'Grady Show, This Morning and Loose Women.
 She won the Best Comedy Performance award at the 2008 Inside Soap Awards, and was then nominated for Best Comedy Performance and Best Onscreen Partnership Award (alongside Linda Henry) at the 2008 British Soap Awards.
 Fergison later appeared in Let's Dance For Sport Relief, dancing to "Ice Ice Baby" by Vanilla Ice, and appeared in an episode of BBC Two's Shooting Stars in August 2010.